Ghajini (2008 film): Plot

 In the present, Arjun tries to interrogate an unconscious Sanjay about the events after the first diary to no avail.
 After searching his drawers again, he finds a second diary.
 As soon as he starts reading it, Sanjay suddenly regains consciousness, breaks free of his holds in a fit of rage and viciously attacks Arjun, tying him up and locking him in a cupboard.
 He later tracks down Ghajini to Sunita's college function where Ghajini is the guest of honor as the CEO of GD Pharmaceuticals, a major donor of the college.
-Sanjay, who is present in the audience, takes pictures of Ghajini as part of his plan to kill him.
-However, Sanjay mistakenly attacks and kills one of Ghajini's goons in the parking lot as Ghajini asked him to attend the phone call he received from Sanjay.
-Sanjay realizes his mistake and flees the scene as Ghajini and his men approach the parking lot.
-Ghajini is perplexed and fails to recollect the incident after trying to get information from the dying man.
+Sanjay takes pictures of Ghajini as part of his plan to kill him.
+In a fit of memory loss, Sanjay mistakenly kills one of Ghajini's goons, and flees the scene when he realizes that he killed the wrong man.
+Ghajini is perplexed and fails to understand why this mysterious killer is targeting him.
 He decides to find and kill his enemies from two years ago one by one, but Sanjay is not among them.

 Meanwhile, Sunita goes to meet Sanjay at his apartment after initially meeting him at her college.
 After realizing that the door is unlocked and there is no one in the apartment, she begins searching through Sanjay's belongings and finds photographs of the people he had murdered along with a photograph of Ghajini he took at the college function as well as the two diaries that Arjun found earlier.
-While further investigating, she accidentally opens the door of a cupboard and finds Arjun tied up, beaten and bound, and learns of Sanjay's murder plot.
-Arjun warns her to get out of the apartment as quickly as possible as Sanjay is unstable and can potentially hurt them.
-As they are discussing this, Sanjay suddenly arrives and questions who they are.
+She also finds Arjun tied up and beaten, and learns of Sanjay's murder plot.
+Arjun warns her to get out of the apartment quickly, but Sanjay suddenly arrives and questions who they are.
 Arjun quickly makes a run out of the apartment and Sanjay begins to follow him with Sunita following the two men.
-As the two men chase each other through crowded streets, Arjun is hit by a bus, and is killed instantly.
+Arjun is hit by a bus and killed instantly.
 Sunita makes her escape by distracting Sanjay into a fight with some local thugs in a mall.